perma-id/w3id.org/CatalogoOntologiasOpenUniversityData/README.md

 # Repository for maintaining ontologies related to spanish public universities
 This is a repository that has been created in the context of a Bachelor Thesis with the aim of creating a knowledge graph containing information about public spanish universities.

-Manteiner: Víctor Morcuende @vcuende and Oscar Corcho @ocorcho
+Maintainer: Víctor Morcuende @vcuende and Oscar Corcho @ocorcho

 Links:
 * http://w3id.org/CatalogoOntologiasOpenUniversityData/